fbpx

 For more than three decades, the European Union has fostered a unique and close partnership with Georgia, supporting the country’s continued development through knowledge and experience sharing, expertise, innovation and financial support.
 The relationship between the EU and the citizens of Georgia is based on shared values of peace, freedom, democracy, human rights, gender equality, and inclusive economic growth.

 The EU is Georgia’s largest foreign donor.
-Per capita, Georgia receives one of the highest levels of assistance of all of the EU’s partners and we currently provide around EUR 85 million of technical assistance and grant annually, supplemented by a substantial support in investments through International Financial Institutions.
+Over the past few years, Georgia received one of the highest levels of assistance of all of the EU’s partners per capita.
+We provide around EUR 85 million of technical assistance and grant annually, supplemented by a substantial support in investments through International Financial Institutions.
+However, as a result of democratic backsliding, Georgia will lose €121 million from the 2022, 2023 and 2024 allocations.
 The EU’s support to Georgia is geared at improving the quality of life for the people in Georgia in a tangible and visible manner.

 In 2014, the EU and Georgia signed an Association Agreement, followed by the introduction of a preferential trade regime, the Deep & Comprehensive Free Trade Area (DCFTA).
 The EU is Georgia’s largest trading partner, focused on the introduction of high standards and quality, while respecting and promoting Georgian heritage, traditions, and culture.